volodymyrhudyma/blog/content/blog/6-reasons-why-every-programmer-should-have-a-blog.md

 ---
-title: 6 Reasons Why Every Programmer Should Have a Blog
+title: 6 Reasons Why Every Programmer Should Have A Blog
 tag:
   - Other
 promote: false